Chaplink2/class-project/README.md

  ii.
 Software to be used
  iii.
 General approach (e.g., algorithms, techniques, tools)

-I will work with you to refine your proposal and, once it is accepted, I will tell you what will be expected for your final report based on what is appropriate for your project.
-If the project requires new software to be installed in the lab, be sure to get this assignment completed early to accomodate system admin schedules.
+I will work with you to refine your proposal.

 ## Assignment (Part 2)
 ### Project Status Update